robotology/blocktest/README.md

 make -j 4 install
 ```

 Or it is possible to select the Scriptbuilder compilation and Yarp integration options.
-Note that they are active by defoult.
+Note that they are active by default.

 ```bash
 ccmake ..